Skip to main content

 Written by Charlie

-Updated over 7 months ago
+Updated over a month ago

-Chargeback Reasons
+šŸ“ Common Chargeback Reasons

 The Federal Trade Commission and other regulatory bodies mandate a fair amount of protection to consumers using credit cards.
-Among other protections, cardholders have the right to accurate billing, protection from unauthorized charges, and the right to dispute charges for goods or services that are different than described.
+Among other protections, cardholders have the right to accurate billing, protection from unauthorized charges, and the right to dispute charges for goods or services that are different from those described.
 In addition to regulatory protections, different banks and credit card issuers may provide additional rights and/or protections.

 Most often, card issuers will issue chargebacks for one of the following reasons: